 11.1 Verification:

 11.1.1 Verify the calibration of test stands.
-See A.2.2.1 for general details.
+(See A.2.2.1 for general details.)
 Stand calibration tests are normally conducted upon expiration of either the 120 day calibration time period or after completing 10 non-reference oil tests.
 However, calibration time periods may be adjusted by the TMC.
 Additionally, any test terminated with 50 test hours or less will not be counted towards the 10 allowed runs.
 Any non-reference oil test started within 120 days of the previous calibration test is considered within the calibration period, provided the 10 allowed non-reference oil tests that have been completed since the previous calibration test in the stand are not exceeded.
+(Follow instructions in A2.6 and A2.6.1 for reporting the calibration test results.)

-11.1.2 A reference oil sample of 22.4 L is provided by the TMC for each stand calibration test.
+11.1.2 A reference oil sample of 22.4 L is provided by the TMC (see A2.5 for additional information) for each stand calibration test.

 11.2 Unacceptable Calibration Results: